lefticus/presentations/CurrentStateOfStaticAnalysis.md

 . . .

  * Technically static analysis includes compiler warnings
+    * modern compiler warnings are very sophisticated, and include things that used to be considered 'analysis'
     * compiler warnings will only be brought up if they are unique to a particular compiler

 # Tools